 Navratna stocks in India

 In 1997 the government of India gave the Navratna status to 9 companies.
-Today we have 16 CPSE’s that have received the Navratna status.
-Here is the list of all the Navratna stocks in India as of 2021:
+Today we have 15 CPSE’s that have received the Navratna status.
+Earlier, there were 16 Navratna CPSE’s but HPCL was elevated to the status of Maharatna.
+Here is the list of all the Navratna stocks in India as of 2022:

 Founded in 1954, Bharat Electronics Ltd. is a PSU competing in the aerospace and defence industry.
 The company has come a long way since it was founded to manufacture basic communication equipment.
 Today the company manufactures advanced state of the art equipment for the Indian Army.
 These include products like radar, naval systems, C4I systems, weapon systems, tank electronics etc.